What Purpose Do Blurbs Serve?

 1. Front of book cover: Usually only one can go on the cover, and that would generally be from someone very high status to your audience.

-3. Inside flap cover: This is for hardcovers usually, and they can go on the inside front or back, depending on various decisions.
+3. Inside flap cover: This is for hardcovers usually, and they can go on the inside from or back, depending on various decisions.

 4. Before the title page: If you have a lot of blurbs, you can put them on their own pages, usually right at the beginning of the book.
 This is usually called the “Advance Praise” section.